-- (1) In oral examinations, candidates should be able to prove that they are able to identify interrelationships within the examination subject matter and relate specified problems to these interrelationships.
+(1) In oral examinations, candidates should prove that they are able to identify connections within the examination subject matter, and relate specific problems to these interrelationships.
 Additionally, the purpose of the oral examination is to assess whether the candidate has adequate basic knowledge of the field of study.
-Oral examinations may be held as individual or group examinations. - (2) For individual examinations, an oral examination lasts between 20 and 30 minutes; for group examinations it lasts between 60 and 90 minutes.